-- the improvement of primary and secondary education through the implementation of centrebased and national outreach teachers’ and learners’ capacity support programmes
+- the improvement of primary and secondary education through the implementation of centre-based and national outreach teacher and learner capacity support programmes;

-- the development of the local workforce and of specialised vocational skills though the provision of scholarships, apprenticeship and part-time study opportunities, and
+- the development of the local workforce and of specialised vocational skills through the provision of scholarships, apprenticeship and part-time study opportunities; and

-- the diversification and strengthening of the local economy through support to small- and medium-scale enterprises.
+- the diversification and strengthening of the local economy through support to small- and medium-scale enterprises and agriculture.

-The Rössing Foundation addresses the delivery of classes in English, Mathematics and the Sciences at its Education Centres located in Arandis, Swakopmund and Ondangwa.
+The Rössing Foundation continues to strengthen the capacity of teachers and learners through support to Namibian schools in identified challenging subject areas such as the English language, Mathematics and the Sciences at its Education Centres located in Arandis, Swakopmund (Tamariskia suburb) and Ondangwa.